finmath/finmath-lib/src/site/markdown/concepts/automatictrackingofmeasurability/index.md

 ## Introduction

 The _automatic tracking of measurability_ has been part of [finmath-lib](http://finmath.net/finmath-lib) since its earliest version (&approx; 2004).
 It adds a method to random variables to inspect their measurability.
-Its concept and implementation is similar to a forward mode automatic differentiation, in the sense that each operator is augmented with a corresponding operation on measurability and certain random variables (constants, Brownian increments) are initialized with specific values).
+Its concept and implementation is similar to a forward mode automatic differentiation, in the sense that each operator is augmented with a corresponding operation on measurability and certain random variables (constants, Brownian increments) are initialized with specific values.

 ### Definition